mishelashala/intro-to-ddd/README.md

 [^structural-equality]: When dealing with terms of identity we must avoid structural equality at all costs.
 As we said, antities can have different representations, this includes having more or less fields/properties in certain points of times.
 Also, structural inequality becomes useless when we compare the same entity over times since entities' internal state can change.
 [^external-ids]: It is pretty common to delegate the identity definition/generation to external services like databases or other persistance mechanisms.
 [^eventual-consistency]: See ["Eventual Consistency"](https://en.wikipedia.org/wiki/Eventual_consistency) on Wikipedia
+[^close-near]: They are close in the sense that everything is near of each other, not that they are closed to modification.
+[^garbage-in-garbage-out]: See ["Garbage-in, Garbage-out"](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) on Wikipedia
+[^anemic-domain-model]: See ["Anemic Doamin Model"](https://en.wikipedia.org/wiki/Anemic_domain_model) on Wikipedia
+[^object-assembly]: Also known by the names of aggregation, composition and augmentation.
+[^builder-pattern]: See ["Builder Pattern"](https://en.wikipedia.org/wiki/Builder_pattern) on Wikpedia
+[^assembly-vs-creation]: Creation can also be accomplished thru factory functions.
+But the usage of factories for object creation is not that common in OOP languages due to widespread usage of classes and constructors.